Slouis07/TestimonialPage/README.md

 ## Overview
 ![screenshot](https://github.com/user-attachments/assets/3cd5fde5-2723-4cdc-8ddd-2cca67e13780)

-Reviewers is a testimonial page where people can access guidelines, checklists, and other tools to assist them in reviewing papers or manuscripts.
-It provides a structured approach to ensure that the review process is thorough, efficient, and consistent.
-The page includes headings, body text, checklists, and testimonial cards styled with CSS.
-The design is responsive and adapts to different screen sizes.
+Reviewers is a carefully structured testimonial page designed to provide users with essential guidelines, checklists, and resources for reviewing papers and manuscripts.
+Built with clean, semantic HTML and thoughtfully styled with CSS, it delivers a visually engaging and well-organized layout that enhances readability and usability.
+The page includes clearly defined sections, structured text elements, and elegantly styled testimonial cards to ensure clarity and coherence.
+Designed with responsive principles, it seamlessly adapts to various screen sizes, maintaining accessibility and a polished aesthetic across devices.

 ### What I learned
 Working on this project strengthened my **HTML & CSS structuring** skills, particularly: